JoseConseco/GoB/README.md

 3. launch ZBrush 2019.1 and run GoZ once and choose your blender install location.

 ### Configure Blender
-_Note: If you have a previous version, remove it via the Addon panel (unroll the GoB entry and remove it) before continuing._
+**_Note**: If you have a previous version, remove it via the Addon panel (unroll the GoB entry and remove it) before continuing._

-_Note: Github breaks (changes) the naming of zip file and the root folder in zip when you download addon.
-Both zip file and first folder inside should be named: 'Gob'_
+**_Note**: Github breaks (changes) name of zip file and the first (root) folder inside zip, when you download addon.
+Both zip file and first folder inside should be named: 'GoB'
-When you get zip file, make sure to change its name to: GoB.zip, and do the same thing for first folder in zip file.
-The addon final location sould look like this:
+The addon final location should look like this:
 * C:\Users\XXXXX\AppData\Roaming\Blender Foundation\Blender\2.80\scripts\addons\**GoB**

 1. In Blender, open the addon panel, then click the _'Install From Files...'_ button at the bottom.
 Select the `GoB.zip` file, this will install the addon inside the correct folder.